islamshaabaan/SmartHome_Atmega32/README.md

 #### The system allows controlling the home by mobile phone application through Bluetooth [UART Terminal with TTL].

 #### There Are subsystems are implemented;
-1- First You should entering user name and password
-2- Choose Options:
+1- First You should entering user name and password\r 2- Choose Options:
   - a Safety door [Servo Motor] that could be opened
   - a light On/Off that could also be controlled